axiom-of-choice/recommender_system_nerds/README.md

+ ## DEAD REPO BASICALLY BY ALL THE TEAM EXCEPT ISAAC

  ## Recommender system for nerds
  This project involves a web page where users can search and select *n* books that liked him and then receive a book recommendation in response.